Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Property (VE) and the Hurwitz--Radon Hurwitz-Radon number

-This fact follows from the explicit value of the index for irreducible representations of $Spin(n,1)$ (see Remark~\ref{rem:value-of-index}), but we give a more direct proof in Appendix~\ref{appendix:spin-representation}, as we believe that it helps clarify why Theorem~\ref{thm:proper-hurwitz-radon} holds.
+This fact follows from the explicit value of the index for irreducible representations of $Spin(n,1)$, but we give a more direct proof in Appendix~\ref{appendix:spin-representation}, since it explains more transparently why Theorem~\ref{thm:proper-hurwitz-radon} holds.

-For $\dagger\colon \Lambda_{n}\rightarrow \Lambda_{n}\in \{\id,-, \vee,*\}$, we put
+For $\dagger\in \{-, \vee,*\}$, we put

-\begin{remark} Although an explicit description of $\N(\dagger)$ is not needed in the proof of Proposition~\ref{prop:key_for_HR}, we note that $\N(\dagger)$ is calculated as follows:
+Although an explicit description of $\N(\dagger)$ is not required in the proof of Proposition~\ref{prop:key_for_HR}, it can be described as follows: